Skip to Main Content

 Step 1, Your Research Question, not only requires that you come up with a research questionNoun project icon showing a thought process from question to idea or topic that is narrow enough to explore for an undergraduate research paper, but it also requires that you consider what type of information you will need to find in order to answer your research question.

 1. Is your topic so large you could write a whole book or PhD dissertation on it?
 If so, you should try to narrow your topic down to something manageable within the time you have and the number of pages or words your instructor is requiring.
-Tips for narrowing your search can be found in step 3.
+More tips for narrowing your search can be found in step 3.

 3. Do you need some basic facts, dates, or names of historical people or specific theories?
 If so, go on to step 2: Find Background Information.